Apache0ne/ComfyUI-EasyUrlLoader/README.md

 Needed a faster way to download YT videos when using comfyUI and testing new tech. \
 Video Downloads will be stored inside folder with node, needed when finding the FPS of the youtube vide. \
 Will get the best resolution for the video so works great when running a video through a CN for a vid2vid pass.
+#CONS & PROS
+cons\
+User needs to go to downloads inside the custom node and see the FPS of downloaded videos\
+User needs to do math when only wanting small parts of a YT video\
+4k videos get big fast\
+Only works for YT URLs for now\
+Pros\
+Faster than using other 3rd party downloaders and needing to trasnfer files around\
+Will try to get 4k video compared to most other 3rd party downloaders only doing 1080.\ After download user can move YT video to other video editing APPS for cliping etc.\
+For users will no ad block this makes getting YT videos easier
 # Dependencies
 'yt_dlp' py lib
 # Installation